ASIA Travel Tips .com

 The scale models were produced specifically for KLM’s commemoration of its first scheduled service operated with the Dakota DC3 exactly 70 years ago this month.
 In so doing, KLM became the first non-American to deploy this famous aircraft.
 No less than 13,000 Dakota DC3s were sold worldwide, making it the most successful aircraft in the history of commercial aviation.

-See other recent news regarding: Airlines, KLM
+See other recent news regarding: Travel News Asia, KLM

 Advertising